 [107] Ibid., 283.

 [108] By the term ‘fourfold’ Heidegger means ‘Earth and Sky, Mortals and Divinities’.
 With respect to the act of construction, I understand the fourfold as the necessary component of a sincere way of building.
 In this context ‘sincere’ regards the traditional way of building, a timeless way of building, which is, first and foremost, a historic, almost mythic modality of construction, where the immediate concern for functionality (at this regards, Heidegger’s choice of the bridge is self-explaining) joins spirituality.
 Then, the Earth and the Sky are at the same time a reference for the functionality and the spirituality that the tradition usually accords to the act of building.
 On the one hand, we have a call for sensitivity in regard to the immediate environment, to the type of ground, to the materials offered by Nature, to the exposure towards the sun and winds, or to weather conditions, etc., which are all conditions intrinsic to the functional role of a building; on the other hand, we have the tributes that were offered to the Gods before building in ancient times, the choice of particular places of spiritual value, the search for good omens before building, etc. In the very term ‘tradition’ the presence of those who are not here anymore, and who taught us how to build is actualized in any present act of building: this is what ‘mortals’ mean with respect to the term tradition, ultimately.
 Moreover, since tradition goes far back to a distant past in which man honoured divinities before building a city or a temple, in the tradition the relationship between Mortals and Gods is always renovated in the present.
-The Earth is the place of the Mortals, while the Sky is the place of the Gods.
+The Earth is the place of the Mortals, while the Sky is the place of Gods.
 This is the sense of a building that gathers the fourfold: the building – built according to the tradition – becomes the place where Mortals and Gods, Earth and Sky reside.
 A building is (becomes) a place whenever these conditions are verified.

 Analogously, concerning my model of place, I say that architecture fulfils its function as object/place whenever it explicitly – and not incidentally! – deals with (or ‘gathers’, to use a Heideggerian terminology) physicochemical, biological, sociocultural and symbolic processes.
 I have substituted the Heideggerian fourfold with a seemingly more pragmatic fourfold; actually, the historical character of place that is intrinsic to my definition of place and the inclusion of symbolic processes as a constitutive moment of place (see the article What Is Place?
 What Is Space?), render the character of architecture-as-place I speak of no less functional and no less spiritual then Heidegger’s bridge.
 In fact, concerning the relation between architecture (building) and place, I believe my concept of place includes Heidegger’s treatment of the same argument even if the results – in terms of built architecture – may be very different.